Prerequisites

 - OpenAI Codex access

-- Your API key exported in your shell:
+- Your API key added to your shell profile (persists across sessions):

 Installation

-The fastest way to connect Codex to Mem0 — no downloads, no marketplace.
-Codex reads MCP servers from~/.codex/config.toml as TOML.
-Add:
+The fastest way to connect Codex to Mem0 — no plugin, no marketplace.
+Add to~/.codex/config.toml:

 MEM0_API_KEY is exported in the shell you launch Codex from, then restart Codex.